Closed Bridging Loans | Fixed Exit Bridging Finance | Aura Capital

 What LTV is available on a closed bridging loan?

-Closed bridging loans typically offer up to 75% net LTV, though the exact LTV depends on the property, borrower and exit.
-Lower LTVs generally attract better pricing.
-On regulated closed bridging loans for residential purchases, some lenders will go higher on the right case.
+Closed bridging loans commonly go up to 75% net LTV, though exact leverage depends on the property, borrower and strength of the exit.

 Are closed bridging loans regulated?

-Can I get a closed bridging loan with bad credit?
+Can I get a closed bridge with bad credit?

 Have a question?